populationgenetics/exercises/HWexercise/HW.md

 Jan Graffelman’s "HardyWeinberg" R package described in the paper “Exploring Diallelic Genetic Markers: The HardyWeinberg Package”, which is available from the Comprehensive R Archive Network (CRAN) at
 <http://CRAN.R-project.org/package=HardyWeinberg>.
-NB This package is already installed on the popgen server!
+NB This package is already installed on the teaching server!
 So, please do not reinstall it.
 It takes some time, and we don't need 50 independent copies for all users.